CollaboRateMgmt/CollaboRate/README.md

 # Detailed benefits for employees and their organizations
 - Complete projects in record time using huge crowds of people.
 Never miss a customer deadline again!
-- Variable income in accurate proportion to contributions of the employee.
+- Fair and accurate income for employees and the organization.
 - No need for subjective appraisals done by humans.
 This ends a huge source of overhead, stress, conflict and injustice.
 - Since project security and complexity are no longer issues:
   - No need to call employees to an office to keep an eye on them.
 Employees can work from home!
   - Reduce office cost.
 Or, eliminate it altogether.
   - Employees can work for many projects and organizations at the same time.
 Organizations will not have security or productivity concerns.

-# Detailed benefits for customers
+# Detailed benefits for customers of IT services
   - Faster time to completion
   - Reduced financial risk
+  - Fair and accurate project cost
-  - Superior/impeccable code, documentation and design quality
+  - Superior code, documentation and design quality

 # The Process, and how it works
 The process solves 5 pain areas of desk-job industries especially IT, in novel ways: